plone/documentation/docs/classic-ui/tinymce-customization.md

 This option is best for system administrators and developers who write their own add-ons to ease reproducibility.

-You can add a GenericSetup configuration file to your add-on, such as {file}`profiles/default/registry/tinymce.xml`, with the following content.
+You can add a GenericSetup configuration file to your add-on, such as {file}`profiles/default/registry/tinymce.xml`, with the JSON configuration of the custom format.

 ```xml
 <registry>